What are net inputs and nutrient input ceilings?

 A time series of normalized net inputs of air- and waterborne input of nitrogen and phosphorus 1995-2014 have been established for all country by basin combination followed by a trend analysis.
 It is tested if there are significant decreases or increases in the inputs.
 Statistically significant changes are calculated and indicated as percentages change from 1995 to 2014.
 The statistically estimated net nitrogen and phosphorus inputs country by basin in 2014 taking into account the estimated uncertainty on these inputs are compared with the corresponding nutrient input ceilings.
 Fulfilment off the nutrient input ceilings are shown by colors.
 Hues of red indicate that the estimated net input in 2014 is higher than the nutrient input ceiling.
 Grey indicates that when taking into account uncertainty on the estimated net input in 2014 it can’t be evaluated if the net input is lower than the nutrient input ceiling.
 Green indicates that the estimated net input in 2014 with high statistical certainty is lower than the nutrient input ceiling.
 For more information see the report Statistical aspects in relation to Baltic Sea Pollution Load Compilation and the section “Results” on Calculation of fulfilment of nutrient input ceilings.

-How was the dataset established?
+How the dataset was established

 A complete dataset with updated water- and airborne nitrogen and phosphorus inputs was established for 1995-2014 based on reported waterborne inputs to the Baltic Sea by Contracting Parties and calculation of atmospheric deposition on Baltic Sea sub-basins by EMEP.
 The dataset has been quality assured, some data corrected and data gaps have been filled in to get a consistent and complete dataset, and this dataset has been approved by the Contracting Parties.
 For more information on how a complete dataset was established, see the PLC-5.5 report and documentation on how a complete PLC-5.5 dataset was obtained.